Award-winning Language Lanterns translates

 LL publications are being used at a number of universities and have proven to be of interest not only to students taking Ukrainian literature courses but also to those who are enrolled in other disciplines such as English, multiculturalism, history and international studies.

-New!
 Bilingual Master List of all Authors/Stories translated from Ukrainian to English and published by Language Lanterns.
 Download PDF.

-New!
 Updated list of Canadian public libraries that Language Lanterns has donated books to: Download PDF.

-New!
 Updated list of Canadian universities that Language Lanterns has donated books to: Download PDF.

-New!
 Updated list of US universities that Language Lanterns has donated books to: Download PDF.

-New!
 Updated list of orgnaizations, newspapers and journals that Language Lanterns has sent books to: Download PDF.

 Franko, Morris Receive CFUS Translation Prize